 Humboldthain, in Berlin’s Mitte/Wedding district, is a park with layers of history.
 During World War II, a massive bunker was built here, and today, you can climb to the top for one of the best panoramic views of the city.

 The park itself is a mix of manicured gardens and wild green space.
 I often walked through the rose garden in late summer.
-My husband, a war history fan, found it interesting to see the former defense tower.
+My husband, a war history fan, found it interesting to see the former defence tower.
 It’s one of those parks that feels tucked away from the usual tourist routes, making it a great place to slow down and bring our dog for a run.

 Mauerpark